Reducing Climate Anxiety - How to Face Helplessness About Environmental Issues

 4. Build Connections

 Climate anxiety worsens in isolation.
-Connecting with people who share the same concerns provides the reassurance that "I'm not alone" and a sense of collective power.
-Environmental action communities, events where people discuss climate change, online forums.
+Connecting with people who share the same concerns provides the reassurance that "I am not alone" and a sense of collective power.
+Environmental action communities, events discussing climate change, online forums - the format does not matter.
 Shared anxiety transforms into shared momentum for action.
-(Books on eco-anxiety can also be helpful)

 Climate anxiety is a normal reaction, and there is no need to feel ashamed of it.
-Don't deny your anxiety - manage your information, convert it into action, and connect with others.
-These four practices give you the strength to face forward without being overwhelmed by anxiety.
+Do not deny your anxiety - manage your information, convert it into action, and connect with others.
+These four practices give you the strength to face forward without being overwhelmed.